GV Yishun: History

 In June 2010, it was announced by Golden Village that Yishun 10 would undergo renovations from August to November.
-The renovations renovation were completed and the multiplex was reopened as Golden Village Yishun (GV) in November, which was Golden Village first "green" cinema complex.
+The renovations were completed and the multiplex was reopened as Golden Village Yishun (GV) in November, which was Golden Village first "green" cinema complex.

+Yishun 10 was purchased by Frasers Property in 2025 for S$48 million.
+As of 2026, Yishun 10 is expected to be redeveloped for mixed residential and commercial use.

 Details

-GV Yishun is a four-story multiplex cinema.
+GV Yishun is a four-storey multiplex cinema.
 Located in Yishun, it is operated by Golden Village.
 The multiplex has 10 cinemas, all of which have different capacities.
-The multiplex was built in the post-modernist architecture style.
-According to architect Geoff Malone, he was instructed to design the building similar to "a rocket ship which had landed in Yishun from outer space", which was effectuated with metal-cladded exterior and red stripes.
-The building was originally planned to have a blue and silver colour scheme, though was changed as blue is a colour associated with funerals in Chinese culture.
-It is noted by researcher Justin Zhuang that the building initially adorned blue, orange, and red neon lights, though was modified to a muted grey colour scheme following its renovation.
-At the time of its opening, GV Yishun had new features that were considered "new": facilities for the handicapped and a computerised ticketing system.
+At the time of its opening, GV Yishun had features that were considered by news outlets to be "new": facilities for the handicapped and a computerised ticketing system.
 Such features included a motorised pulley system for stairs and dedicated spaces in the cinema for the former.
 The computerised ticketing system allocated seats to customers based on the "best" seats available, though they were still able to choose their own seat.
 Yishun 10 also introduced the "Smart card", a value-stored card for watching movies.
 It is regarded by news outlets as the first multiplex in Singapore.
 (Note: It was noted by The Straits Times that Singaporeans considered a multiplex to be "a complex with a few small modern cinemas, shops, restaurants and other recreational activities".)

+The multiplex was built in the post-modernist architecture style by Geoff Malone, the founder of the Singapore Film Festival.
+According to Malone, he was instructed to design the building similar to "a rocket ship which had landed in Yishun from outer space", which was effectuated with metal-cladded exterior and red stripes.
+The entrances to the building were located on diagonally opposite corners.
+The first and second floors house GV Yishun's atrium – the first floor has restaurants and is adorned with multicoloured, science fiction-styled lights while the second floor has a foyer.
+The building initially had a colour scheme of red, white, silver, and hints of other primary colours.
+Architect professor Robert Powell compared GV Yishun's former exterior to the Kirin Building in Osaka, Japan, designed by Shin Takamatsu.
+Powell noted that unlike the Kirin building's monochromatic exterior, GV Yishun adopted a more colourful exterior to evoke "the excitement and magic of 'a night at the movies'".
+However, following the 2010 renovation, the exterior was modified to be muted grey.
+The building was originally planned to have a blue and silver colour scheme, though was changed as blue is a colour associated with funerals in Chinese culture.
+The building adorned blue, orange, and red neon lights at night.